jasonrclark/tasktastic/src/prd.md

   - Cards for tasks with checkboxes and category labels
   - Buttons for actions
   - Toast notifications for confirmations
+  - Keyboard shortcuts dialog
 - **Component Customization**: Rounded corners on all elements for a friendly feel
 - **Component States**: Clear hover and active states for all interactive elements
-- **Icon Selection**: Checkmark, plus, trash, tag icons from Phosphor
+- **Icon Selection**: Checkmark, plus, trash, tag, keyboard icons from Phosphor
 - **Component Hierarchy**: Task input field given visual prominence
 - **Spacing System**: Consistent 4px-based spacing using Tailwind's scale
 - **Mobile Adaptation**: Full-width components on mobile with larger touch targets